Caesio

-Caesio is a genus of marine ray-finned fish, fusiliers belonging to the family Caesionidae.
+Caesio is a genus of marine ray-finned fish, fusiliers belonging to the family Lutjanidae.
 They are native to the Indian Ocean and the western Pacific Ocean, although one species has invaded the eastern Mediterranean Sea through the Suez Canal by Lessepsian migration.

 Taxonomy

 Caesio was created in 1801 by the French naturalist Bernard Germain de Lacépède when he described Caesio caerilaurea.
-In 1876 the Dutch ichthyologist Pieter Bleeker designated C. caerulaurea as the type species of the genus Caesio.
+In 1876, the Dutch ichthyologist Pieter Bleeker designated C. caerulaurea as the type species of the genus Caesio.
 The genus name, Caesio, means ”blue”.

 Species

-Currently, 9 species in this genus are recognized, organised into three subgenera according to some authorities:
+Currently, nine species in this genus are recognized, organised into three subgenera according to some authorities: